Dropbox launches $17 per month family plan to grow cloud storage consumer base

 Dropbox’s new family plan will cost $16.99 per month when billed annually, a figure that rises to $19.99 when the customer elects to pay month-to-month.
 So the cheapest this will cost is $203 per year.
 For comparison purposes, this is more than double the cost of a 2TB Google One storage subscription, while a Microsoft 365 Family subscription offers 6TB of storage and access to Microsoft’s full suite of Office products for $99.99 per year.

 Elsewhere, families that are fully signed up members of the Apple fanclub can pay $9.99 per month for 2TB worth of shareable iCloud storage.
-However, with the recently announced Apple One memberships, the $29.95 monthly Premier plan not only gives families of 6 2TB of iCloud storage, but also access to Apple Music, Apple TV+, Apple Arcade, Apple News+, and Apple Fitness+.
+However, with the recently announced Apple One memberships, the $29.95 monthly Premier plan not only gives families of six 2TB of iCloud storage, but also access to Apple Music, Apple TV+, Apple Arcade, Apple News+, and Apple Fitness+.

 While the Dropbox family plan seems a little pricey compared to other available services, it does come with additional features that may appeal to specific family setups.
 Back in August, Dropbox launched a password manager, computer backup tool, and a new feature it calls Vault, which enables users to share access to private and confidential files that are secured behind a PIN code.
 So parents that are already invested in Dropbox, and who wish to instill strong security hygiene in their kids, may be more inclined to dole out a little more for the Dropbox family plan.